m-mohsin-iqbal/m-mohsin-iqbal/README.md

 # Hi there, I'm Mohsin Iqbal! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer focused on creating impactful solutions through code.
-With a background in [Your Background, e.g., computer science or software engineering], I thrive on tackling challenging problems and continually learning new technologies.
+With a background in computer science , I thrive on tackling challenging problems and continually learning new technologies.

 ---